kenkipkosgei/laundry/README.md

 # laundry
-# list of laundry tasks
+# list of laundry tasks by mama fuas
 laundry_tasks = ['Wash whites', 'Wash darks', 'Dry clothes', 'Fold clothes']

 # define a list of mama fuas who will do the laundry